nikeasyanzi/http_uefi/README.md

 * Security
   The communication protocol is **HTTP** not **HTTPS** and no authentication is implemented.
-That makes it vulnerable to man-in-the-middle attacks, so PLEASe stop the service once your task is completed
+That makes it vulnerable to man-in-the-middle attacks, so PLEASE stop the service once your task is completed

 * It only accepts operations for testing purposes and I have no plan to support UEFI shell commands embedded in HTTP requests at this point.

+## Auto run the HTTP server when enter UEFI
+* Work with the `startup.nsh`, we can make UEFI to execute the HTTP binary once it enters the shell envoriment.
+* If you want to stop the HTTP server and return the shell environment, please emit exit command to the HTTP server

 # How to use
 * Copy the built Python libraries which are folders Tools and StdLib and the **http_uefi.py** in this repo  under your UEFI environment